UT Tyler Basketball: Patriots end season on winning streak

 The streaking UT Tyler Patriots concluded the basketball season with their fourth consecutive win, an 80-42 decision over Southwestern Adventist on Saturday at the Louise Herrington Patriot Center.

-Also, Micah Fuller, a senior guard from Bessemer, Alabama, surpassed 1,000 career points in the contest.
+Also, Micah Fuller, a senior guard from Bessemer, Alabama, surpassed 1,000 career points.

 With the win, UT Tyler secured a winning record in just the second season for head coach Louis Wilson, and it's the Patriots' first winning campaign since the 2017-18 season and the ninth winning season in 18 years of men's basketball history at the school.